Mike Rama: Controversies and legal issues

-In January 2011, Rama was accused of bullying businessman and fireworks trader Bryan Lim, after allegedly destroying PHP 3 million (approximately USD 60,000) in fireworks earlier seized for being sold outside of designated selling areas.
+In January 2011, Rama was accused of bullying businessman and fireworks trader Bryan Lim, after allegedly destroying PHP 3 million (approximately US$60,000) in fireworks earlier seized for being sold outside of designated selling areas.
 Lim considered filing a case against Rama for grave abuse of authority.
 Lim's counsel Noel Archival argued that the fireworks' destruction was done unlawfully, and that Lim should have been allowed to donate the fireworks to the city's Sinulog festival instead.

 Rama has also been repeatedly criticized for allegedly singing and talking excessively about himself and his family during events and meetings, instead of properly focusing on official business.
 Rama was seen singing during an official meeting with BPO company heads on a video that surfaced on Facebook dated to December 3, 2013, with the poster alleging that they lost their job because the company downsized its Cebu team after the company's boss, who had flown in from overseas to meet the mayor, said that Rama instead wasted their time with the "most expensive useless concert" they had seen.